 From there, you can document the goals and purpose for that piece of content, identify potentially overlapping content and make plans to update or 301-redirect low-value pages.

 In the end, you’ll have a clear idea of what content needs to be improved and what gaps to fill with new content.

 5. Implement a Linking Structure

 Links are the threads that hold a topic together.

 Linking from subtopics to a topic page signals the authority of the topic page.
 Without them, search engines can’t determine the relationship between your pages.

 So how can you quickly determine whether a link exists?

-Blueprint SEO alerts you to subtopic pages that don’t link to your topic page so you can quickly triage those issues.
+Tools like Blueprint SEO alerts you about subtopic pages that don’t link to your topic page, so you can quickly triage those issues.